elyseforeman/UCLAConnect/README.md

 After cloning the repository, packages and their dependencies should be installed.

-To do this, in your CLI navigate to the server and react-connectucla directories (separately) and run: npm install
+To do this, in your CLI navigate to the server and client directories (separately) and run: npm install

 > Expect warnings and vulnerabilities for the client (react-connectucla).